alis-exchange/build/docs/guides/getting-started/introduction.md

 This commands adds a set of `server` and `client` boilerplate files in the `helloworld` directory, under the selected languages that contains boilerplate code such as to only add the business logic.

-To implement the logic, open the desired language directory in your IDE and follow the steps below.
+To build the logic, open the desired language directory in your IDE and follow the steps below.

 <tabs>
 <tab name="Go">